-Firstly, focussing on the layout of just one species, each plot consists of five provenances, with each provenance comprising twenty five plants (a 'block'), where nine plants within each block will be monitored (see Figure 11a).
-Each plot is replicated five times in an area (25 blocks - five provenances x five replicate plots, see Figure 11b, c).
-This means that each experimental planting contains 625 plants, of which 225 plants are monitored (nine plants per provenance x five provenances x five replicate plots).
-For Figure 11b, with twenty five plants per provenance (5 x 5 plants) they work out the layout would be 25 plants along each side (with 3 m spacings this requires an area of 75 m x 75 m = 5,625 m2).
+Firstly, focussing on the layout of just one species, each plot consists of five provenances, with each provenance comprising nine plants (a 'block') (see Figure 8a).
+Each plot is replicated four times in an area (20 blocks - five provenances x four replicate plots, see Figure 8b, c).
+This means that each experimental planting contains 180 plants (nine plants per provenance x five provenances x four replicate plots).
+For Figure 8b, with nine plants per provenance (3 x 3 plants) they work out the layout would be 12 plants along the top and 15 plants down the side (with 3 m spacings this requires an area of 36 m x 45 m =1,620 m2).

-Figure 11.
-Example layouts to compare performance between provenances of a single species (orange circles): (a) one plot comprises five provenances, twenty five plants per provenance with nine plants being monitored (a 'block').
-A full experimental planting contains five plots (five replicates of each of the five provenances).
+Figure 8.
+Example layouts to compare performance between provenances of a single species (stars): (a) one plot comprises five provenances, nine plants per provenance (a 'block').
+A full experimental planting contains four plots (four replicates of each of the five provenances).
 The replicates may be arranged continuously (b - where columns represent a plot in this example) or planted separately (c).
 In both (b) and (c), blocks are randomly arranged within each plot so that the order and location of provenances is not the same.

-For greater accuracy and/or if plant mortality is likely to be high, they consider that they could increase the number of plants to be monitored to 16 plants per provenance (4 x 4 plants), which would be 36 plants along each side in a continuous design (for trees, 108 m x 108 m = 1.16 ha area, 1,296 plants).
+For greater accuracy and/or if plant mortality is likely to be high, they consider that they could increase this number to 16 plants per provenance (4 x 4 plants), which would be 16 plants along the top and 20 plants down the side in a continuous design (for trees, $48 \text{ m} \times 60 \text{ m} = 2,880 \text{ m} 2$ area, 320 plants).

-They then look at the potential layout of the three species, using a similar design as Figure 11b.
+They then look at the potential layout of the three species, using a similar design as Figure 8b.